john-at-charpa/vcardsearch/README.md

 ## vcardsearch

 lbdb is all kinds of broken for vCard parsing and Contacts.app (macOS) access.
-This can be used with mutt query command to do roughly the function.
+This can be used with the mutt query command to do roughly the same function.

 ## requires